 - Argued before the Third Circuit Court of Appeals on behalf of the Maryland Public Service Commission in an appeal from a decision by the Federal Energy Regulatory Commission regarding rules governing capacity auctions in markets administered by PJM Interconnection, LLC.

-- Represented the City of Los Angeles in a matter involving the Port of Los Angeles’ Clean Truck Program at a trial in the Central District of California, on appeal to the Ninth Circuit Court of Appeals, and in the United States Supreme Court.
+- Represented the City of Los Angeles in a matter involving the Port of Los Angeles’ Clean Truck Program at trial in the Central District of California, on appeal to the Ninth Circuit Court of Appeals, and in the United States Supreme Court.

 - Represented the California State Controller’s Office in a variety of matters, including the City of San Bernardino Chapter 9 proceeding.